Ingredient: Aloe Vera

 Benefits of Aloe Barbadensis Leaf Extract:

 Aloe barbadensis can help soothe the skin and act as an anti-inflammatory agent.
-It has been clinically proven to be effective at healing burns, wounds and scars.
+It has been clinically proven to be effective for healing burns, wounds and scars.
 When applied topically, the compound aloin in aloe vera blocks up to 30% of the UV rays and protects the skin from sun damage.

 One reason why ancient Egyptians called aloe vera the ‘plant of immortality’ is the presence of numerous vitamins in it such as A, B1, B2, B3, B5, B6, B12, C, E, as well as choline and folic acid.
 These nutrients promote skin health and protect the skin from free radicals and premature aging.